 Revenue Source Code 1179 is established as a contra account.
 Revenue Source Code 1179 should equal the sum of Balance Sheet codes 1170 through 1174.
-Use 1179 in your finance system to zero out Voter Approved Override Revenue information.
+Use 1179 in the district's finance system to zero out Voter Approved Override Revenue information.